 Okay here we go, starting with December 2012…

-At first this change in tradition seems hard because it highlights the many ways our lives have changed since the death.
+At first, this change in tradition seems hard because it highlights the many ways our lives have changed since the death.
 On second glance though, one can often find comfort in being able to adapt and preserve elements of old traditions in the face of profound change; just as we as grievers must learn to live differently.

-In this post we break down typical grief responses by age, so you (the grown up) can make appropriate choices about language and interventions.
+In this post, we break down typical grief responses by age, so you (the grown-up) can make appropriate choices about language and interventions.
 We recommend this post to any adult trying to support a grieving child.

 “…every relationship is unique and therefore we all have our own unique experience with grief… After all, even a well-meaning friend who has had a parallel loss does not know how you feel.
 What we all do share is the experience of a broken heart because we lost someone/thing we love.”

 I’m sure regular readers won’t be surprised to hear this is a hallmark post for us.
 I know it sounds weird, but the idea that grief makes you completely and utterly crazy is a concept that Litsa and I hold near and dear to our hearts.

-This is one of my favorite posts ever because LETS BE HONEST sometimes sulking feels darn good.
-Sad music, crappy television, a good book, comfortable sweat pants – how could you go wrong?
+This is one of my favorite posts ever because, LET’S BE HONEST, sometimes sulking feels darn good.
+Sad music, crappy television, a good book, comfortable sweat pants… How could you go wrong?

 You know we have a thing for Harry Potter around here, right?
 So it should come as no surprise that the adventures of Harry, Ron, and Hermione would serve as inspiration for a

-An adolescent’s grief can be impacted by any number of things including but not limited to, their unique relationship with the individual, how the individual died, their support system, past experiences with death, and their own unique strengths and weaknesses when it comes to dealing with stress, adversity, and high emotion.
-Grownups seeking to support an adolescent should try to remember that a wide range of responses are considered ‘normal’ and there’s no one formula for providing support.
+An adolescent’s grief can be impacted by any number of things, including but not limited to: their unique relationship with the individual, how the individual died, their support system, past experiences with death, and their own unique strengths and weaknesses when it comes to dealing with stress, adversity, and high emotion.
+Grownups seeking to support an adolescent should try to remember that a wide range of responses are considered ‘normal,’ and there’s no one formula for providing support.

-All that being said, teenagers come with their own set of grief considerations -their search for identity, differences in how they express emotions, dependency on grownups, and impulsivity are a few factors this post delves into.
+All that being said, teenagers come with their own set of grief considerations: their search for identity, differences in how they express emotions, dependency on grown-ups, and impulsivity are a few factors this post delves into.

 Subscribe to receive our posts straight to your e-mail inbox.